Lamb Milanese with Lamb’s Quarters and Pickled Ramp Aioli

-Lamb Milanese with lambs quarters salad and pickled ramp aioliA Milanese cutlet sounds fancy, but is nothing more than a thin piece of meat, breaded and fried.
-As the name implies, the original dish is said to have come from Milan in Northern Italy, but it’s so popular (and delicious) that it’s served around the world.
+Lamb Milanese is a thin cutlet that’s been breaded and fried.
+As the name implies, the original dish is said to have come from Milan in Northern Italy, but it’s so popular that it’s served around the world.
 In Latin America, where it’s also very popular, the cutlets are known as a “Milanesa”.

 Butterflying a mutton leg